tedhchen/ESS-ResearchDesign/README.md

 # ESS-ResearchDesign
-This is the course website for the graduate Research Design for Environmental Social Science course (EVPP 632) at George Mason University.
+This is the course website for the graduate Research Design for Environmental Social Scientists course (EVPP 630) at George Mason University.